vartikasingh1703/Customer-Churn-Prediction/README.md

 ## Steps for Processing and Building the Project
 ### 1. Understand the Dataset
-Column Name	Description
+Column Name :	Description

-customerID: Unique identifier for each customer.
+customerID  : Unique identifier for each customer.

-gender: Male or Female.
+gender      : Male or Female.

 SeniorCitizen: Whether the customer is a senior citizen (1) or not (0).